 The survey instruments were revised based on feedback from the various reviewers, field tested, and revised again.
 The instrument development process was a lengthy one, constantly compromising between information needs and data collection constraints.
 There were several iterations of field testing and revision to help ensure that individual items were clear and unambiguous and that the survey as a whole would provide the necessary information with the least possible burden on participants.
-Copies of the survey questionnaires are included in Appendix B.
+Copies of the survey questionnaires are included in this compendium, with the "List of Course Titles" in the Appendix.